rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 ```bash
 ssh-keygen -t rsa -b 2048 -f ~/.ssh/id_rsa
 ```
-This will create a public and private key in the ~/.ssh directory.
-The Terraform script will use the public key to create a new key pair in AWS as you can see in the terraform script:
+This command creates a public and private key in the ~/.ssh directory.
+The Terraform script uses the public key to create a new key pair in AWS as you can see in the terraform script:

 ``` Terraform